update: as of May 2020, Couchsurfing is no longer free. Instead you must pay a monthly membership fee.

-I debated on whether or not I should even write about this; however, I realize that many people will try to find housing alternatives that either is cheap or free to save money for experiences.
+I debated on whether or not I should even write about this; however, I realize that many people will try to find housing alternatives that either are cheap or free to save money for experiences.
 Back at the beginning of the year, I was swimming in blog posts and reading everything I could in preparation for my trip to Germany and the Netherlands.
 Although Germany is relatively cheap, housing anywhere is usually the one to eat up most of your funds (next to airfare of course).
 Each blogger I reached out to always suggested Couchsurfing.
 The idea of sleeping on someone's couch didn't deter me, but having to live with a stranger for any length of time essentially was not something I was prepared to do.

 Creating a profile was easy.
 Finding people who would allow me to stay in their home proved to be a test of patience.
-On Couchsurfing just Airbnb, people can leave reviews for other hosts to read.
+On Couchsurfing just like on Airbnb, people can leave reviews for other hosts to read.
 The problem was, I was just starting out, and I hadn't been hosted by anyone yet.
 No reviews and I'm having to give a sales pitch each time I email a potential host.

 Given that it is all part of the process, I relentlessly contacted anyone who might have similar interests.
 Unfortunately, this isn't AirBnb and nobody is legally bound to a calendar date.
 More times than not, I would receive an email from a host telling me they were going on an impromptu trip and were not going to be able to host me.
 In other words, hosts usually are nomads and travel junkies themselves (not a bad thing), and sure things will come up, that's life, so don't expect your dates to be set in stone.